FAQAdd to FAQ (Coming Soon)

 There is a sequence, completely omitted from the movie, set at St. Mungo's Hospital where Harry and the Weasleys go to visit the injured Mr. Weasley.
-They accidentally encounter Gilderoy Lockhart, who is still recovering from his self inflicted memory charm from Harry Potter and the Chamber of Secrets.
+They accidentally encounter Gilderoy Lockhart, who is still recovering from his self inflicted memory charm from Harry Potter and the Chamber of Secrets (2002).
 While in his ward, they encounter Neville Longbottom and his grandmother, who are visiting Neville's parents (they were once tortured into madness by Bellatrix Lestrange).
 Due to this omission, Harry and the Weasley's Christmas was moved to Grimmauld Place in the film.

-While at Hogwarts, Harry keeps in close contact with Sirius through owl messages and secret Floo Network calls (Sirius is nearly caught by Umbridge at one such instant, causing her to start monitoring the Network).
+While at Hogwarts, Harry keeps in close contact with Sirius through owl messages and secret Floo Network calls (Sirius is nearly caught by Umbridge at one such instant, causing her to start monitoring the Floo Network).
 Sirius, being still a fugitive, needs to stay in Grimmauld Place at all times (since it was implied that Voldemort's Death Eaters now know he is an unregistered animagus due to Wormtail informing them), causing him to become edgy and irritated, and he frequently clashes with Severus Snape, whose role in the Order becomes ever more prominent.
-Harry hears about Dumbledore's wish for him to learn Occlumency from Snape during the Christmass holiday spent at Grimmauld Place (in the movie, he is taken for his first lesson immediately after the attack on Mr Weasley).
+Harry hears about Dumbledore's wish for him to learn Occlumency from Snape during the Christmas holiday spent at Grimmauld Place (in the movie, he is taken for his first lesson immediately after the attack on Mr Weasley).
 Upon hearing this, Sirius threatens Snape with serious consequences (almost to the point of duelling), should Snape abuse these lessons to harass Harry.

 When inquiring about a suitable place to train with Dumbledore's Army, Harry learns about the Room of Requirement from Dobby the House Elf.
 In the film, Neville is the one who reveals the Room of Requirement instead due to Dobby's omission.
 Dobby is also the one to warn the army when Umbridge raids the place.